 Alignment of Learning Outcome with Assessment Criteria Criteria align closely with stated learning outcome for the lesson.
 They reflect the specific knowledge or skills that students are expected to demonstrate as a result of the lesson.
 Criteria generally align with learning outcome but may lack some specificity or alignment in certain areas.
-Criteria shows limited alignment with learning outcome and hinders their effectiveness in guiding student learning.
-Transparency and Student Involvement Criteria are transparently communicated to students, ensuring they understand how their performance will be assessed and what factors will be considered in evaluation.
+Criteria shows limited alignment with learning outcome and hinders their effectiveness in guiding student learning. communicated to students, Criteria are communicated to students, but transparency or student involvement may vary.
 Criteria are poorly communicated to students, leading to confusion or misunderstanding about assessment expectations.
-Students have numerous and appropriate opportunities to actively engage in both self-assessment and peer-assessment with clear understanding of assessment criteria and opportunity to provide thoughtful feedback.
+Self and Peer Assessment Students have numerous and appropriate opportunities to actively engage in both self-assessment and peer-assessment with clear understanding of assessment criteria and opportunity to provide thoughtful feedback.
 Students have some opportunities to participate in self-assessment and peer-assessment.
 Students' participation in self-assessment and peer-assessment is limited.
 Stage 3: To what extent is the learning plan effective and en gaging?
 Alignment with 5Es Cognitive Learning Model The design exhibits a comprehensive alignment with the 5Es model, seamlessly integrating all five phases in a sequential and coherent fashion, ensuring each phase is clearly defined and purposefully integrated to furnish students with a structured and meaningful learning experience conducive to fostering deep understanding.
 The design employs the 5Es cognitive learning model, integrating the majority of its five phases cohesively, though with minor inconsistencies or gaps, overall providing students with opportunities for engaging in exploratory activities, cultivating conceptual understanding, and applying their learning meaningfully.
 The design partially incorporates the 5Es cognitive learning model, integrating some aspects while lacking coherence or consistency in implementation, potentially leading to notable omissions or deficiencies in certain phases, thus resulting in a fragmented learning experience for students.
-Design Is Informed by Pedagogical Content Knowledge Nowledge The design demonstrates a sophisticated integration of science content knowledge (including scientific concepts, principles, theories, and models) and pedagogical expertise (such as inquiry-based learning strategies, hands-on activities, and real-world applications), creating meaningful learning experiences.
+Design Is Informed by Pedagogical Content Knowledge The design demonstrates a sophisticated integration of science content knowledge (including scientific concepts, principles, theories, and models) and pedagogical expertise (such as inquiry-based learning strategies, hands-on activities, and real-world applications), creating meaningful learning experiences.
 While there is room for deeper integration of subject matter knowledge and pedagogical practices to enhance the design, lessons demonstrate a good understanding of effective Science teaching, showing potential to facilitate student learning and engagement in the subject.
 The design demonstrates minimal content and pedagogical expertise in science, lacking an in-depth understanding of the intricacies of teaching the subject.
-Work Fosters Deep Understanding Lessons consistently facilitate deep understanding of the content by encouraging students to make connections, analyze information critically, and apply concepts in diverse contexts.
-Lessons generally prioritize deep understanding over surface-level knowledge acquisition.
-Lessons predominantly focus on surface-level knowledge acquisition, with activities that emphasize acquiring information, facts, and formulas.
+Work Fosters Deep Understanding Lesson consistently facilitates deep understanding of the content by encouraging students to make connections, analyze information critically, and apply concepts in diverse contexts.
+Lesson generally prioritizes deep understanding over surface-level knowledge acquisition.
+Lesson predominantly focuses on surface-level knowledge acquisition, with activities that emphasize acquiring information, facts, and formulas.